 Australian National Memorial at Villers-Bretonneux

 After Gallipoli, the Australian National Memorial at Villers-Bretonneux is the most significant site for Australians and New Zealanders to pay homage to the ANZACS who lost their lives in the First World War.
 The dawn ceremonies on ANZAC Day are televised and extremely moving.

 We arrived early in the morning, and after a short search we found Peter Anderson’s grave.
 It meant a lot to us to pay our respects in person, to know he wasn’t forgotten.

-The area was so peaceful, the grounds beautifully maintained, after almost 100 years.
-I can’t thank the people of France enough for taking such great care of the WWI war graves.
+The area was so peaceful, the grounds beautifully maintained and I can’t thank the people of France enough for taking such great care of the WWI war graves.

 Australian Corps Memorial – Le Hamel France

 Gazing over the picturesque fields and village of Le Hamel, it is hard to believe that this was once a battlefield.
 The battle of Le Hamel was led by Australian commander John Monash and was one of the first victories and a turning point in the war.
 This is where Peter Anderson lost his life and it was fitting that I found a poppy as I walked along the fields.
 The area is also the place where Germany’s famous Red Baron (Manfred Von Richthofen) was shot down.

 Basilique Notre-Dame de Brebières in Albert

 The Basilique Notre-Dame de Brebières in the town of Albert, was destroyed in the first world war.
 In 1915 the dome holding the statue of the Virgin Mary was hit by a shell leaving the statue teetering precariously by her toes.
 At the time the legend said, that if the virgin fell the war would end, she fell in April 1918.
 Thankfully today it has been restored to its former glory.